 How do We Submit an Entry?

+How Much Does it Cost?
 How do We Pay the Entry Fee?

+Small companies (under $100 million in total corporate revenues) pay $900, medium-sized companies (over $100 million and less than $1 billion) pay $1,200, and large companies (over $1 billion) pay $1,500.
 Please pay for your entry on our website at Submit Your Site via credit card.
 If your company insists on mailing a check, please start that process with sufficient lead time to allow it to reach us by the deadline.
 We also accept electronic funds transfer, but again, allow sufficient lead time to get it through purchasing.
 If we are not already an approved vendor, this can take months (not because of us, because of your purchasing).

 Our Site is Password-Protected.
 What do We do?

-Well ask you to provide a generic password that we can pass on to the judges for the duration of the competition.
+We’ll ask you to provide a generic password that we can pass on to the judges for the duration of the competition.
 (A generic password is easiest for us to administer, because judges are assigned randomly.)
 We also strongly encourage you to TEST the password you submit with your entry— every year we’re given passwords that don’t work, and this makes our judges cranky.
 That is not a very good way to keep judges positive about your website.

 Judging and Scoring

 How do We Find Out About the Scoring System?